 sudo nano /etc/ssh/sshd_config

 Make all desired configuration changes in the sections below (port, authentication attempts, root login, etc.) before saving and closing the file.
-After completing all modifications, follow the version-specific restart instructions to apply your settings.
+After completing modifications, always test the syntax before restarting SSH:

-To change the SSH port, locate the Port line in the sshd_config file and set your preferred port number:
+To change the SSH port, locate the Port line in the sshd_config file (around line 15).
+If the line begins with #, remove the comment character.
+Set your preferred port number:

 Port 2222